-With her business plans and model intact, Marilla Gonzalez, founder and owner of Waste Not is anxious to bring-back a nutritious health-food and commerce store to Exchange Street by July.
+With her business plan and model intact, Marilla Gonzalez, founder and owner of Waste Not is anxious to bring-back a nutritious health-food and commerce store to Exchange Street by July.

-Since the July 1979, Mother Earth Natural Foods stood as the central health-nutrition scene in Geneva.
-However, after Cindy Bowen, former owner of Mother Earth retired last fall, her notable store which served as a staple cornerstone for nearly four-decades abruptly ended without an alternative.
+Since July 1979, Mother Earth Natural Foods stood as the central health-nutrition scene in Geneva.
+However, after Cindy Bowen, former owner of Mother Earth retired last fall, her notable store which served as a staple cornerstone for nearly four-decades abruptly ended, an alternative was absent to take its place.

 As result, Gonzalez sought to capitalize and reconnect with the community and this unique market that has been untouched since Bowen’s departure.
 The introduction and insertion of Waste Not will serve as the premier health-food, commerce and educational store both for Geneva and the greater Finger Lakes.